Hantang-Li/transit-system/README.md

 # transit-system

-207 project
+CSC207 course project

-An transit system, people are able to tap in and tap out in given stations.
+An transit card system, people are able to tap in and tap out in given stations.